 Indicators of effectiveness of out-of-school provision include the following, based on Riley (2007, pp. 9–10):

 - A curricular model or framework should guide the scope and sequence of provisions.
-The curriculum should be differentiated to meet the individual needs, strengths and interests of gifted and talented learners.
+The curriculum should be differentiated to meet the individual needs, strengths and interests of gifted learners.
 The curriculum in out-of-school provisions should replace or enhance the regular curriculum, rather than being an ‘add-on’.

 - Close and regular contact between out-of-school providers, parents and other teachers should be facilitated.
 This should include opportunities to work together and regular, ongoing communication among all stakeholders (teachers, learners and parents).

 - Out-of-school provisions should be culturally appropriate and responsive to the needs of all ethnic minority learners, while at the same time not culturally isolating these learners from their peers.